intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

 # Tutorial - Creating an Adapter

 _This is part 1 of a tutorial series about creating an adapter.
-The introduction to the series can be found [here](00-Introduction.md)_
+The introduction to the series can be found [here](00-Introduction.md)._

 ## Getting Started

+_The full code for this chapter can be found [here](/examples/tutorials/creating-an-adapter/chapter-01)._

 In this tutorial, we will create a bare-bones adapter, using the `AdapterBase` base class.
 In later chapters, we will extend our adapter to implement different features.

-The full code for this chapter can be found [here](/examples/tutorials/creating-an-adapter/chapter-01).

 To get started, create a new .NET Core 3.1 console app project called `MyAdapter` using Visual Studio or `dotnet new`: